lghauth/tdd-example/FirstStep.md

 }
 ```

-The test above will fail as the checkStatus method is not handling grade lower than 7:
+The test above will fail as the checkStatus method is not handling grade less than 7:

 ```
 java.lang.AssertionError: expected:<NOT APPROVED> but was:<null>